 What is Dark DNA?

-Since we are now able to map out animal genomes, there is a better understanding of how animals evolved in their own unique ways.
+Since we are now able to map out animal genomes, there is a better understanding of how animals evolved in their unique ways.
 Certain genes have been found missing in animal species, which is present in other similar species and must be present to keep the animals alive.
 These missing genes are known as “Dark DNA“.
 And its existence will change the concept of evolution.

-What they found was that the gene wasn’t actually missing, but obscured somehow.
+What they found was that the gene wasn’t missing, but obscured somehow.
 They knew this because the chemical instructions in desert rat systems, that could only be produced by Pdx1 was found.

-The DNA sequences of these genes have the high amount of G and C molecules, two of the four “base” molecules that make up DNA.
+The DNA sequences of these genes have a high amount of G and C molecules, two of the four “base” molecules that make up DNA.
 It is known that GC-rich sequences cause problems for certain DNA-sequencing technologies.
 This makes it more likely that the genes we were looking for were hard to detect rather than missing.
 This is why we call the hidden sequence “Dark DNA” as a reference to the dark matter, the stuff that we think makes up about 25% of the universe but has not been proven.

 Further study found that one part of it, in particular, had many more mutations that are found in other rodent genomes.
 All the genes within this mutation hotspot now have very GC-rich DNA and have mutated to such a degree that they are hard to detect using standard methods.
 Excessive mutation will often stop a gene from working, yet somehow the sand rat’s genes manage to still fulfill their roles despite the radical change in the DNA sequence.